-You can perform two actions in the Onboard Storage area:
+You can perform two actions in the Device Information area:

-- To format the SD card, click Format Card. - Click to select or deselect Enable Profile G to enable video overlay on severe SD card failure.
-When enabled, this feature shows an overlay on the video stream when the card cannot record video.
-The functionality of enabling ONVIF Profile G is to allow the connected VMS system to be able to download recorded video from the camera's onboard storage when there are gaps to fill in the VMS video due to network outages.
+- To format the SD card, click Format Card. - Click to select or deselect Enable video alert overlay on severe SD card failure.
+When enabled, this feature shows an overlay on the video stream when the card cannot record video, indicating that you must replace the card.